2011 Top 10 Bridges - No. 1

 The new bridge towers are approximately 50 ft high, and both the upper and lower sections are clad with LEDlighted glass panels.
 The middle section (sidewalk level) was left open to enable pedestrians and motorists to enjoy the view of the Philadelphia skyline.

-“Before the official opening of the bridge we allowed people to walk on it and take a look at it.
+“Before the of?cial opening of the bridge we allowed people to walk on it and take a look at it.
 So it was a big walkway at that point and it was wonderful,” said Kemper